statpascal/emul99/readme.md

     RS232/1_in = ../REMIN
     PIO/1_in = ../PIOIN

 File names are relative to the configuration directory (bin).
 Two options can be added to output filenames:

 - nozero: will not output any zero bytes.
 This is useful when transferring text files with the Transfer option of the Filer, which simply copies complete disk blocks including zeroes.
 - append: appends to an existing file instead of overwriting it.

+Files (or FIFOs for input files) will be created if they do not exist.
-After creating the REMIN file as a named pipe (mkfifo REMIN) it can be read with the following program:
+In UCSD-Pascal, the REMIN FIFO can be read  with the following program:

     program serread;
     var